This Gluten-Free Apple Cobbler with Oat Flour Biscuits is the perfect dessert cobbler for fall. Gluten-free, vegan.

 Apple Filling

-- 4 cups apples (like Granny Smith) peeled and sliced into ¼ inch pieces (525 grams)
+- 5 medium baking apples peeled and sliced into ¼ inch pieces

 Oat Flour Biscuits